ncent-archive/ncent-api-v2/docs/API Reference.md

 }
 ```

-## GET (requestData object must pass data in as query parameters instead of request body) All Balances For a Challenge
+## Get All Balances For a Challenge

 This API is called by a challenge sponsor in order to retrieve all balances being held by other users on that challenge